How To Drive Safely In Fog | LTrent Driving School Blog

 How To Drive Safely In Fog | LTrent Driving School

-2. Turn On Your Fog Lights (Not Your High Beam Headlights!)
+2. Turn on Your Fog Lights (Not Your High Beam Headlights!)

 3. Use Your Windshield Wipers & Defrosters